Mentzelia albicaulis

 Mentzelia albicaulis is a species of flowering plants in the family Loasaceae known by the common names whitestem blazingstar, white-stemmed stickleaf, and small flowered blazing star.
-It is native to much of western North America, where it grows in mountain, desert, and plateau habitat.
+It is native to much of western North America, where it grows in mountain, desert, and plateau habitats.

 Description

-It is an annual herb producing a stem up to 42 centimeters long, sometimes growing erect.
-The leaves are up to 11 centimeters long in the basal rosette, divided into even comblike lobes, and smaller farther up on the plant.
+It is an annual herb producing a stem up to 42 centimeters long, sometimes growing upright.
+The leaves are up to 11 centimeters long in the basal rosette, divided into even comblike lobes, and smaller higher up on the plant.
 The flower has five shiny yellow petals 2 to 7 millimeters long each.
 The fruit is a narrow, straight or curving utricle 1 to 3 centimeters long.
 It contains many angular seeds covered in tiny bumps.

+Conservation

+Though native to North America this species has not been evaluated by NatureServe and assigned a conservation status at the global level.